Michele has a degree in zoology/pre-med, two dogs, three cats, a cockatiel and two Abyssinian guinea pigs.

-Find Out How Much It Really Costs to be a Guinea Pig Owner
+How Much It Really Costs to Care for a Guinea Pig

 If you don't have a guinea pig but are thinking about getting one for the first time, you will need to come up with some money to prepare for his or her arrival.
 Here is a list of the items you'll absolutely need, the items you might want to have (but don't absolutely need), why you need them, and how much they'll cost you.